 |Free for content managers||Yes||Yes||Yes||Limited

-Brown's Facebook wall is open, so that anyone may post Brown-related news, thoughts, questions, videos and photos.
-The page itself posts about events of interest, news articles, and other happenings on campus.
+Brown's Facebook Page is open, so that anyone may tag "Brown University" with Brown-related news, thoughts, questions, videos and photos.
+The page itself posts about events of interest, news articles, photos, and other happenings on campus.

 To reconnect with alumni, also join the Alumni Association Facebook page.